mind-inria/hidimstat/docs/src/model_agnostic_methods/conditional_feature_importance.rst

   performing a simple t-test on the loss differences is not valid.
 This issue can be addressed by a corrected t-test accounting for this dependence, such as the one proposed in :footcite:t:`nadeau1999inference`.
-* Vanishing variance: Under the null hypothesis, when the expected loss difference converges to zero, the variance of the loss differences also vanishes.
+* Vanishing variance: Under the null hypothesis, as the expected loss difference converges to zero, the variance of the loss differences also vanishes.
 This makes the standard one-sample t-test invalid.
 This second issue can be handled by correcting the variance estimate.